USE SHOP PAY TO MAKE INTEREST FREE PAYMENTS - WE BUY ART

 One regular antagonist in the series was Powerful Pierre, a tall and muscular unshaven character with a French-Canadian accent.
 Another regular villain was Dinky Dalton, a rough and tough western outlaw that Huck usually has to capture, and Crazy Coyote, a wild Native American who Huck often had to defeat and who was his match.
 There were also two crows with Mafia accents who often annoyed Farmer Huck.
 Another trademark of Huck was his tone deaf and inaccurate rendition of "Oh My Darling, Clementine", often used as a running gag.
 Another trait of Huck is that he's commonly prone to giggling, or possibly even laughing, even at the smallest of things, while making fun of his foes with crazy statements and silly puns.
 Huck also has the ability to win people over by winking his left eye.
 He also loves to dance to his favorite music genre, jazz.

-Collections: Active, ALL OTHER STUDIOS, DRAWINGS, Featured, Hanna-Barbera, just listed, NEW DRAWINGS, Other Studios, vintage
+Collections: Active, ALL OTHER STUDIOS, DRAWINGS, Hanna-Barbera, just listed, NEW DRAWINGS, Other Studios, vintage

 Type: Unknown Type